PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

     The GUI of the installer.

-In the capture at the right, you can see what it will install on your local computer, in particular:
+On the capture on the right, you can see what it will install on your local computer, in particular:

 * Documentation.
 * A *graphical user interface* (GUI) to control the instrument, called the *PI E870Control*.